Elizafox/taillight/doc/intro.rst

 Performance
 -----------

-Taillight is primarily optimised for fast execution of slots, at the cost of insertion (since priority must be maintained).
-Execution of slots is O(n), where n is the number of slots on the signal.
+Taillight is primarily optimised for fast execution of slots.
+Speed of insertion is important, but is somewhat suboptimal compared to Blinker, since priority must be maintained.
+Execution of slots is always O(n), where n is the number of slots on the signal.

+Slot insertion and deletion are more complicated.
+Where possible, a deque is used instead of a queue, leading to improved insertion performance.
+The bisection algorithim is O(log n), but actual insertion performance will vary, depending on if lists or deques are in use.
+In reality, insertion and deletion are only a factor if thousands of slots are in use.

 Later optimisations may be added to limit the cost of specific listeners to only the number of slots listening on that listener.

-Slot insertion and deletion are more complicated.
-The worst case O(n) insert on the list only happens if an insertion happens at the head (lower priority items in the default Signal priority mode), but incurs very little penalty from the bisection algorithim.
-On the other hand, if insertion happens at the tail (higher priority in the default Signal priority mode), the O(log n) bisection algorithim penalty dominates; insertions at the tail are O(1).
-When the list is unprioritised, most insertions will be O(log n).

-At some point in the future we may transition to a deque (which will improve performance at the head at the expense of insertion performance at the middle of the list), but presently the standard deque container does not support an insert method.

-In the meantime, the performance penalty should only be important if you are making use of thousands of slots.